offline-ai/ppe/README.md

 ### Input & Output Customization

-To build reusable prompt templates, utilize [Front Matter](https://jekyllrb.com/docs/front-matter/) at the file's top:
+To build reusable prompt, utilize [Front Matter](https://jekyllrb.com/docs/front-matter/) at the file's top:

 The following is an example script for a translation agent: